 Refer to the ABOG Bulletin on how those 20 patients are selected.
 To be on the safe side, we recommend you collect at least 30, so you can strategically select the final 20 later.
 For those patients, keep a file of the following: for the GYN patients, collect the H&Ps, operative notes, pathology reports, and discharge summaries.
 For OB patients, keep a file of the prenatal forms, delivery notes, discharge summaries, and postpartum notes.
 Don’t worry about the office patients at all, as you may compile this only during your fellowship.

 Test Taking Tips:

-You are almost half-way through your academic year.
+You are almost halfway through your academic year.
 You will never rotate again on certain subspecialties.
-It is critical that you track the ones for which you will need to collect cases and strategically choose those during the rotation.
+You must track the ones for which you will need to collect cases and strategically choose those during the rotation.
 Better yet, keep a list of all the cases so you have the luxury to choose which ones you want to keep.
 Remember - once you leave your residency, it becomes a logistical nightmare to go back and collect cases.

 ABOG Maintenance of Certification (MOC)

 Part II Lifelong Learning ALL 30 articles are due by December 15th.
 I know a rare few of you haven’t even done any.
 If you’re desperate, you need to pass 80% of 120 questions; however, you only get 25, rather than 35 Category I CME credits.
 Remember also that you must have enrolled in at least one practice module each year.
 If you have not, that can also be grounds to yank your certification.